 This staged community engagement process will determine how these future Mooloolaba Foreshore Revitalisation works progress.

 Previous community engagement

 As part of the Placemaking Mooloolaba Master Plan process, council carried out detailed community consultation.
 From 2012-2015, over 3,000 participants took part in the consultation exercise.
 This established a clear understanding of core community values, as well as needs and aspirations.
 This helped to generate the vision, principles and strategies of the Placemaking Mooloolaba Master Plan.
 Council adopted the plan in December 2015.
 The Master Plan received a very high level of community support (82%).

-Recently, the project team held a community information session at the Mooloolaba Esplanade, as well as meetings to inform the local community of stage one work.
+The project team held a community information session at the Mooloolaba Esplanade, as well as meetings to inform the local community of Stage One work.